-Now in its fifth year, the Cleveland Museum of Art’s StART SmART program—funded by PNC Grow Up Great —provides arts-enriched learning experiences designed to help underserved preschool children in the Cleveland metropolitan area succeed in school and in life.
+Now in its sixth year, the Cleveland Museum of Art’s StART SmART program—funded by PNC Grow Up Great —provides arts-enriched learning experiences designed to help underserved preschool children in the Cleveland metropolitan area succeed in school and in life.

 Process-based visual arts activities and Gallery Explorations promote kindergarten readiness by developing visual and verbal literacy, as well as creative problem solving.